eddielin0926/Doodle-Jump-Qt/README.md

 - Player can jump automatically and can move across the boundary (10%)
   > *player.cpp :: void Player::move()*
 - At least two kinds of platforms (10%)
-  > *platform.h :: class NormalPlatform, CrackedPlatform, and HorizontalMovePlatform*
+  > *platform.h :: class NormalPlatform, CrackedPlatform, HorizontalMovePlatform and OneOffPlatform*
 - At least two kinds of game props (10%)
   > *props.h :: class Spring and PropellerHelmet*
 - Hazards